Divrr/Divrr/README.md

 ## Hey!
 I'm Adib Rohani

-I study _Bachelor of Advanced Computer Science (AI)_.
+I study _Bachelor of Advanced Computer Science (Artificial Intelligence)_.

-My course has given me strong foundations in **full-stack web development, data structures and algorithms, networks and operating systems, classical AI, knowledge representation, and optimisation algorithms**.
+The course has given me strong foundations in **full-stack web development, data structures and algorithms, networks and operating systems, classical AI, knowledge representation, and optimisation algorithms**.

 I'm passionate about making information, knowledge and insight more accessible for people, communities, and institutions.
 Not sure what that means yet entirely – give me a few years to figure that out.